Two Kooks » ALL RECIPES » Side Dishes » Butternut Squash Noodle Recipe

-This one pan recipe is a snap if you buy pre-spiralized butternut squash noodles.
+This one-pan recipe is a snap if you buy pre-spiralized butternut squash noodles.
 Beyond simple, healthy and super tasty.

-sauteed butternut squash noodles in pan with spinach f
+butternut squash noodles with spinach in bowl.

 Step by step instructions